yxshh/clear-ransomware/README.md

 # clear-ransomware

-*We the clear team have made a Ransomware and a Ransomware Decrypter by using python libraries such as :-*
+We the clear team have made a Ransomware and a Ransomware Decrypter by using python libraries such as :-

-- `pycryptodome`
-- `cryptography`
-- `crypto`
-- `base64`
+pycryptodome
+cryptography
+crypto
+base64 Usage
+To start it: For windows python3 ransomware.py

+For mac or linux python ransomware.py

+To use decrypter: Start server python3 -m http.server 2009
+To run this tool:

+Copy the key form server
+Enter that key on line 25 between strings
+Then run that code python3 decrypt.py
-Ransomware.py code is a script that implements a ransomware attack.
+Usage Ransomware.py code is a script that implements a ransomware attack.
 Here's what it does, step by step:

 List all files in the current directory: The script uses the os.listdir() method to get a list of all files in the current working directory.
 It then filters the list to exclude itself and another script file, and appends the remaining files to a list named files.